 The campground was quite literally on top of the beach–just over a low hedge was the sound of crashing waves and the drop to the wild, beautiful Washington coastline.
 A quick walk down a driftwood staircase brought you right onto the sand.

-As we prepared a dinner of campfire beef stew (recipe to come very soon!), I had the distinct feeling that I could live there for more than a while and be totally content–listening to the sound of the waves, relaxing by the campfire, and routinely getting sand between my toes.
+As we prepared a dinner of campfire beef stew (recipe here!), I had the distinct feeling that I could live there for more than a while and be totally content–listening to the sound of the waves, relaxing by the campfire, and routinely getting sand between my toes.
 Heck, maybe I’d even throw my phone into the ocean like some rom-com, epiphany-ed heroine and never look back!
 (But that would be littering.)

 We spent the rest of the evening lounging around the campfire, with the inevitable discussions about the universe, artificial intelligence, destiny, and everything in between over the embers.